Carnegie Mellon's Integrated Innovation Institute First To Cross-Train in Engineering, Design and Business

 Carnegie Mellon’s model of integrated innovation upends the traditional linear, silo approach to new product development, and enhances the effectiveness of thinking and results.
 Sponsors have patented or brought to market products that originated in team projects.
 In other instances, the integrated innovation model has prompted partner companies to revisit their fundamental processes to understand customers’ needs, identify market opportunities and make crucial go/no-go decisions earlier.

-“Increasingly, organizations recognize the impact that engineers, designers and marketers who understand one another’s thinking can have working together at the ‘fuzzy front end’ of a project,” said institute co-director Eric Anderson, an associate professor in the School of Design and associate dean of the College of Fine Arts.
+“Increasingly, organizations recognize the impact that engineers, designers and marketers who understand one another’s thinking can have working together at the ‘fuzzy front end’ of a project,” said institute former co-director Eric Anderson, an associate professor in the School of Design and associate dean of the College of Fine Arts.
 “Sponsors report that our graduates are a market-level above, with the agility to step into any range of scenarios, in any industry and immediately apply their knowledge.”

 Sponsoring Projects with a Social Purpose; Understanding Millennials